apiel/zicBox/NOTE.md

     - --> instead of mixer drum and mixer synth, use sent effect to track fx1 and track fx2
 - TODO perform / grid effect / scatter effect: apply effect for some time, apply granular effect, pitch down

-- TODO speed up compile time
-  - cross compile for rpi directly on laptop

-- IDEA daw mode...
-  - allow to record a track into a sample
-  - allow to record a single note on into a sample
-  - provide a way to merge sample together on a track view...
-    - This track view would allow to apply amplitude modulation on the Finally
-    - Should it allow to apply filter on the fly in the risk of using CPU?
-      - or should any modulation involve resampling to a file?
-Maybe the best option as we dont care about hard drive usage.

 - TODO use https://github.com/nlohmann/json for config
     - just need to find a way to inform jsx to whether pass json format or string format
     ---> maybe for the moment should only be for component...